-ApexSQL Refactor is a free SQL Server Management Studio and Visual Studio add-in which formats and refactors SQL code using 11 code refactors and over 200 formatting options.
+ApexSQL Refactor is a SQL Server Management Studio and Visual Studio add-in which formats and refactors SQL code using 11 code refactors and over 200 formatting options.
 It expands wildcards, fully qualifies object names, renames SQL database objects and parameters without breaking dependencies and much more

 To change the parameters of the functions or stored procedures safely using ApexSQL Refactor:

 - Select the stored procedure in either SQL Server Management Studio or Visual Studio